-Publication Ethics
+Publication Ethics and Malpractice Statement

 Section A: Publication and Writing

-2. The review process is blind review.
+2. The review process is a double blind review.

-3. Factors taken into account in the review are relevance, significance, originality, readability and language.
+3. Factors taken into account in the review are relevance, significance, originality, readability, and language.

 4. Possible decisions include acceptance, acceptance with revision, or rejection.